 The restaurant industry has been turned on its head in recent years thanks to the advent of food delivery apps.
 Once the domain of pizzerias and Chinese restaurants, a form of food delivery service is now offered by every type of dining establishment – from fast-food chains to independent cafes, upscale restaurants, and more.

 Based on research by IMARC Group, the projected growth of the food delivery industry in the United States in the next five years is said to reach $42 billion.

 Of course, many ambitious operators also recognize the opportunities that come with offering a new food experience that’s not dependent on table availability.
 The key question is finding the best food delivery services for you.

-To assist your decision-making process, we’ve identified 7 of the top food delivery services in the U.S. We outline the pros and cons of each service, as well as which type(s) of restaurants for which they are best suited.
+To assist your decision-making process, we’ve identified 7 of the top food delivery services app in the U.S. We outline the pros and cons of each food ordering and delivery service, as well as which type(s) of restaurants for which they are the best suited.
 Ready to dig in and find your fit?
 Keep reading!

 Table of Contents

 At its core, delivering food or takeout meals or meal kits is a courier service provided by restaurants and other food-based businesses (e.g., grocery stores).
 Customers place an order for the food they want to be delivered to a specified address.
 The restaurant fulfills that order, including preparing the food, packaging it, and giving it to the customer.
 Typically the food deliveries are made by courier drivers that use motor vehicles, although delivery by scooter, bicycle, or even foot is not unusual.